 A collective of contemporary Aboriginal music pioneers and emerging greats who have inherited their legacy, Black Arm Band celebrates its tenth anniversary with Songs of the Black Arm Band.

-This new production brings together songs from its most successful and iconic shows, Murundak, a story of Aboriginal history, resilience and identity, and dirtsong, a theatrical journey through the communities and languages of Australia’s heartland.
+This new production, which premiered to wide acclaim at Dark MOFO last year, brings together songs from its most successful and iconic shows, Murundak, a story of Aboriginal history, resilience and identity, and dirtsong, a theatrical journey through the communities and languages of Australia’s heartland.

-Charismatic soul singer Emma Donovan leads an 8-strong ensemble of singers and musicians, including virtuoso didgeridoo player Mark Atkins.
+Charismatic soul singer Emma Donovan leads an 8-strong ensemble of singers and musicians, including virtuoso didgeridoo player Mark Atkins and vocalist Deline Briscoe.
 With an eye to the future, the performance introduces Yirrmal Marika from North-East Arnhem Land; one of an exciting new generation of Aboriginal musicians.

-With soaring voices and rich harmonies, the band performs haunting anthems of resilience and hope set against a backdrop of images and text; a potent cinematic vision of the land and its people.
+With soaring voices and rich harmonies, the band performs songs of resilience and hope set against a backdrop of images and text; a potent cinematic vision of the land and its people.

 Songs of the Black Arm Band is an unforgettable experience and a powerful expression of Aboriginal song, culture, language and spirit.